Ztein/docsharvester/Project docs/architecture_plan.md

-# Documentation Scraper for AI Frameworks - Architecture Plan
+# DocHarvester - Universal Documentation Scraper Architecture Plan

 ## Overview
-This project aims to develop a Python-based web scraper that downloads and stores documentation from ModelContextProtocol.io into Markdown files for offline reference.
-The scraper is designed to be adaptable for other documentation sites.
+This project aims to develop a Python-based web scraper that downloads and stores documentation from various websites (including ModelContextProtocol.io and Pydantic AI) into Markdown files for offline reference.
+The scraper is designed to be adaptable for different documentation sites through configuration.

 ## System Architecture